Skip to main content

 Up to 2 years

-This Programme will be run in collaboration with the Department of Education.
+The Research Ireland Discover Programme will be run in collaboration with the Department of Education and Youth.
 Research Ireland is open to forging new co-funding partnerships with agencies and organisations.

-The Programme is open to a wide range of people and organisations.
+The Research Ireland Discover Programme Call is open to a wide range of people and organisations.

 Applications are also welcome from other bodies (i.e. any organisation not included on the above list).
-There are two categories of other bodies which can become eligible for the Research Ireland Discover Programme 2025 Call:
+There are two categories of other bodies which can become eligible for the Research Ireland Discover Programme Call 2026:

 1. State Body (e.g. city or county council)

-To become eligible for the Discover Programme 2025 Call, applicants in this category are required
+To become eligible for the Discover Call 2026, applicants in this category are required to:

 • complete the Strategic Eligibility Form available on SESAME, providing details of the organisation’s status, registration number, auditors, solicitors, and bankers